 Your Legal Rights and Options in This Lawsuit

-Do Nothing and Receive a Settlement Check If you did nothing, you will be included in the Settlement, and you will receive an Automatic Payment from the Settlement Fund and have an opportunity to receive a Supplemental Payment.
+Do Nothing and Receive a Settlement Check If you were identified as a Class Member and did not request exclusion from the Settlement, you will receive an Automatic Payment from the Settlement Fund.
 Since the Settlement was granted final approval by the Court, you will release the claims in this litigation.

 Submit a Claim for Additional Compensation